Hours and Parking

 To make an appointment:

 - Search the Catalog and make a list of materials or topics you would like to research.
-The list is required when you contact the library to make an appointment.

 - Keep voices and conversation low to not distract other researchers in the room.